Dominique-France Loeb-Picard: Life and family

-Dominique-France Loeb-Picard was born on 23 November 1948 into a Jewish family in Paris as the daughter of Jewish-Alsatian archaeologist Prof. David-Robert Loeb and his French-Swiss wife, Paule-Madeleine Picard.
+Dominique-France Loeb-Picard was born on 23 November 1948 in Paris as the daughter of Jewish-Alsatian archaeologist Prof. David-Robert Loeb and his French-Swiss-Jewish wife, Paule-Madeleine Picard, paternal granddaughter of Lazare Loeb and wife Berthe Weill and maternal granddaughter of Edmond Picard and wife Adèle-Andrée Dreyfus.
 Aged 29, as a student at the Sorbonne, Fadila wrote her doctoral thesis on the psychology of women in The Book of One Thousand and One Nights.

 Marriage and divorce

 Loeb-Picard met and began a courtship with deposed king Fuad II; they contracted a civil marriage on 16 April 1976 in Paris, followed by a religious wedding in Monaco on 5 October 1977.
 Although she married Fuad II long after the loss of his throne, she was still styled as Her Majesty Queen Fadila of Egypt by monarchists.

 Fadila choose a Turkish yashmak as her bridal headcraft, symbolising her conversion to her husband's religion.